Leonard31921/Trivia-game/README.md

 # Section 1: Project Description
+Cybersecurity Trivia Game

-The project aims to develop a multiplayer trivia game where two players compete by answering trivia questions.
+The project aims to develop a multiplayer trivia game focusing on cybersecurity topics, build as a console application.
 The backend is implemented in Java, while the client-side utilizes JavaScript, HTML, and CSS for visuals.
 WebSockets enable real-time communication between the client and server, allowing the server to manage questions, player sessions, and scoring.